 Capital gain appears to be the major contributor to overall return in a similar manner to the share market.
 Figure 6 breaks down the return into its capital gain and annual return components and confirms that most of the overall return is due to capital gain.
-However, over time, the capital gain component has drastically declined while the return from the sale of water allocations has increased.
-Most of the variability in the overall return is due to fluctuations in capital gains, while the return from the allocations is less variable, but growing.
-Where initial returns were based primarily on speculative capital gains, more recent investments would return a more stable annual income.
+However, over time the capital gain component has drastically declined while the return from the sale of water allocations has increased.
+Most of the variability in the overall return is due to fluctuations in capital gains while the return from the allocations is less variable, but growing.
+Where initial returns were based primarily on speculative capital gains more recent investments would return a more stable annual income.
 This reflects a maturing market and makes water entitlements a more appealing investment vehicle.

-Figure 6 also provides a comparison with the S&P/ASX 200 accumulated index.
-The returns from the index are estimated over the same 5 year holding period and include capital and dividend returns.
+Figure 4 also provides a comparison with the S&P/ASX 200 accumulated index.
+This indicates that returns from investments in water entitlements, while more variable, have exceeded those in the share market by about 5% p.a., since the market has matured.
+This probably reflects the increased risk associated with the long term yield of water entitlements under current policy conditions.